brettshollenberger/codecabulary/Writing a Rails Migration.md

 Like generating a model, Rails will generate a few files for you when generating a migration.
 The first is the migration file itself, located in `db/migrate`, which in this case would be named `YYYYMMDDHHMMSS_change_username_field_to_email`.
 Check here for more info on [Migration Naming Conventions](https://github.com/brettshollenberger/ruby_wiki/blob/master/Naming%20Migrations.md).

+ProTip: If the migration name you write in this step is of the form “AddXXXToYYY” or “RemoveXXXFromYYY” and is followed by a list of column names and types then a migration containing the appropriate add_column and remove_column statements will be created for you (otherwise the next step in the process).
+Bada-bing.

+Example:

+		rails generate migration AddPartNumberToProducts part_number:string

 #### 2) Write the Up & Down Methods or Change Method in the Migration file

 The migration file will already be written for us, and will start with this line: